juanhenao21/forex_response_spread_year/paper/references_text.md

 million ticks in the GBP-JPY cross-rate are derived from the ticks in GBP-USD (13.9 million) and USD-JPY (13.5 million).
 (Data description)
+**Information Flows in Foreign Exchange Markets**
+The foreign exchange (FX) market is the largest financial market in the world, with a daily trading volume of about five trillion U.S. dollars (USDs; Bank for International Settlements (BIS, 2013)).
+Also, the FX market is largely organized as an over-the-counter (OTC) market, meaning that there is no centralized exchange and that market participants can have only partial knowledge about the trades of other market participants and available liquidity in different market segments.
+Hence, despite its size and sophistication, the FX market is fairly opaque and decentralized because of its market structure when compared to, for example, the major equity markets.
+(Introduction to foreign exchange markets)

+In centralized, exchange-based markets, there is a single price at any point in time—the market price.
+In decentralized markets, by default, there is no visible common price.
+The FX market is the largest market of this kind.
+(Centralized and decentralized markets)

+**Teaching the Bid-Ask Spread and Triangular Arbitrage** The FX market is a decentralized or over-the-counter (OTC) market without common trading floor.
+The FX market is open 24 hours a day.
+There are several financial centers with different time zones in the world.
+When the trading of one currency is closed at one financial center, it continues on the other financial center with the different time zone.
+International banks serve as dealers who make a market by standing ready to buy or sell foreign currencies for their own accounts.
+The bid price represents the price a bank dealer is willing to buy for a currency and the ask price is the price a bank dealer is willing to sell for a currency.
+Therefore, bank clients buy at the ask price from the dealer and sell at the bid price to the dealer.
+The bid-ask spread, the difference between the ask price and the bid price, is the compensation (transaction cost) to the dealer (bank clients).
+The bid-ask spread and bid-ask relationship are basic parts of the FX market microstructure.
+(Introduction to foreign exchange markets)

+They find that bid-ask spreads increase when the FX volatility increases, and they decrease when the dealer competition increases.
+(Behavior of the spread)

+Quote (tick-by-tick) data with bid and ask prices for GBP vs USD currency pair are needed and they can be purchased from Tick Data, LLC.
+The trading of FX is 24 hours a day.
+The quote data from Tick Data are time stamped to the millisecond (HH:MM:SS.mmm) and start at the first millisecond of 6 PM (18:00:00.001) Eastern Time (ET) on Sunday and end at the last millisecond of 5:59 PM (17:59:59.999) ET on Friday for each week.
+So, Tick Data classifies one-day 24- hour trading as 18:00:00.001 ET on the previous date to 17:59:59.999 ET on the current day.
+For example, the 24-hour trading time on June 23, 2016 is from 18:00:00.001 ET on June 22, 2016 to 17:59:59.999 ET on June 23, 2016.
+(Data description)

+The bid-ask spread can be computed as follows
+$$s(t) = a(t) - b(t)$$
+$$\% s(t) = \frac{a(t) - b(t)}{m(t)}$$
+where $b(t)$ and $a(t)$ are bid price and ask price at time t and
+$$m(t) = \frac{b(t) + a(t)}{2}$$
+is the quoted midpoint at time t
+(Spread definition)